ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-05-10-navigating-the-mlops-landscape.md

 ## How is this different?

 There are already tons of [resources](#resources) exploring the MLOps landscape.
-The most notable ones are from Chip Huyen, where she [surveyed the tools](https://huyenchip.com/2020/12/30/mlops-v2.html), [explored case-studies](https://huyenchip.com/mlops/), and [analyzed trends](https://huyenchip.com/2020/06/22/mlops.html).
+The most notable ones are from Chip Huyen, where she [surveyed tools](https://huyenchip.com/2020/12/30/mlops-v2.html), [explored case-studies](https://huyenchip.com/mlops/), and [analyzed trends](https://huyenchip.com/2020/06/22/mlops.html).
 However, most of these